kikoking1/lightning-plm/README.md

-NOTE: This project can be viewed live at [https://lightningplm.com/](https://lightningplm.com/)
+NOTE: This project can be viewed live at [https://lightningplm.com/](https://lightningplm.com/) (THIS PROJECT IS NOT LIVE AT THE MOMENT)

 # Initial Deployment Setup on a New Ubuntu ec2 Server